 Simple Strawberry Sangria

-To make a Simple Strawberry Sangria or Frose’ first things first you want to start with fresh strawberry’s.
+To make a Simple Strawberry Sangria or Frose’ first things first you want to start with fresh strawberries.
 Now I have been know to go strawberry picking during the strawberry season, Washington Farms is one my favorite places to get farm fresh berries.
-This year it was $12 per bucket plus tax for starwberry’s, blackberries or blueberries.
-If you are not so inclined to pick your own you can purchase pre pack Strawberry’s for $15 a bucket plus tax.
-Your choice, no judgement here……
+This year it was $12 per bucket plus tax for strawberries, blackberries or blueberries.

-Next step you want to mix a sweet fruity white wine, like a pinot grigio or moscato to a fresh squeezed lemonade.
+Next step you want to mix a sweet fruity bubbly white wine, like a Moscato, Prosecco or even a Rose’ to a fresh squeezed lemonade.
 I like Simply Lemonade for flavor purposes, in this case I use the Strawberry Lemonade.
-Pour over the strawberries, garnish with mint, and voila easy peasy cocktail.*For a more slushie drink add in 1 -2 cups frozen strawberries (or crushed ice but this will water down your drink a bit) to your blender with the same mix and pulse for 30 seconds to 1 minute.
+Pour mixture over the strawberries, and garnish with mint.
+Voila, an easy peasy cocktail.*For a more slushie drink add in 1 -2 cups frozen strawberries (or crushed ice but this will water down your drink a bit) to your blender with the same mix and pulse for 30 seconds to 1 minute.

-Designer Tip: If you want to get really fancy you can sugar rim the edge of glass.
+A great designer tip if you want to get really fancy you can sugar rim the edge of glass.
 This can be done by dipping glass rim upside down into a shallow bowl of water then placing on a plate of sugar, in twisting circular motion to get a good coating.

-1/4 Cup Sugar
+- 1/4 Cup Sugar

-1 Bottle Sweet White Wine
+- 1 Bottle Sweet White Wine (Moscato, Prosecco or Rose’)

-1 Bottle Simple Lemonade (or Strawberry Lemonade)
+- 1 Bottle Simple Lemonade (or Strawberry Lemonade)